zenseact/zod-web/_pages/home.md

 - **Traffic signs**: Classification labels with a taxonomy of 156 different traffic sign classes.
 - **Road condition**: Classification of the road-surface condition (e.g., wet or snow).

 The images below show examples of the annotations for the different tasks.
+Note that the images have been anonymized with Deep Neural Anonymization Technology (a.k.a Deep Fakes) to preserve the privacy of the identities in the images, including faces and license plates.
  {% include carousel.html height="45" unit="%" number="1" %}

 ## Sensor setup